inspec/inspec-aws/docs/resources/aws_signer_profile_permissions.md

 # aws_signer_profile_permissions

-Use the `aws_signer_profile_permissions` InSpec audit resource to test properties of the plural resource of AWS Signer ProfilePermission.
+Use the `aws_signer_profile_permissions` InSpec audit resource to test properties of multiple AWS Signer profile permissions.

-The AWS::Signer::ProfilePermission resource adds cross-account permissions to a signing profile.
+The `AWS::Signer::ProfilePermission` resource adds cross-account permissions to a signing profile.

 ## Syntax